What are aquatic pests?

 - Identifying new freshwater fish with pest potential.

 Alligator weed.
-Image source: Department of Environment and Primary Industries.
+Image source: Department of Environment, Land, Water and Planning.

 DELWP is working to develop a nationally consistent approach to managing marine pests in Victoria, which includes: